georgebarwood/RustWeb/README.md

 Installation and starting server
 ================================
-Install [Rust](https://www.rust-lang.org/tools/install) if it is not already installed.
+First install [Rust](https://www.rust-lang.org/tools/install) if it is not already installed.

-Install rustweb from a command prompt using
+Then install rustweb from a command prompt using

 cargo install rustweb